Skip to Main Content

 Students should read this manual and refer to the practicum application resources on the Office of Field Experience website to begin the practicum process.
 Walden provides guidelines for how to identify preceptors and practicum sites.
 Because Walden students are located around the world, they have the flexibility to identify sites based on their region/location.
 To begin the process, students identify a practicum site and initiate contact with a potential preceptor who meets the qualifications and may be interested in working with them.

-Students are encouraged to start the search to identify field sites and possible preceptors at least three terms before the beginning of their practicum courses, as it takes time for Walden to negotiate Affiliation Agreements with sites and to review qualifications of potential preceptors.
+Students are encouraged to start the search to identify practicum sites and possible preceptors at least three terms before the beginning of their practicum courses, as it takes time for Walden to negotiate Affiliation Agreements with sites and to review qualifications of potential preceptors.
 Students should notify the Office of Field Experience of their identified preceptor nominees and practicum sites early in their specialization.
 For most students, this will be during NURS 6002/6003 – Perspectives on Graduate Study for Advance Nursing Practice.

 Students are strongly encouraged to identify alternative practicum sites and preceptor nominees as back-ups and submit their application prior to application deadline in order to increase their opportunity for placement during the students’ desired term and to avoid practicum and academic delay.
 A completed application must be submitted via Meditrek® by the practicum application deadline date.
 Students must submit the application in Meditrek® for the application to be reviewed and processed.
 Incomplete applications will not be reviewed and may delay practicum placement and academic progress.